mlammens/FRAL-herbarium/manuscript/Aiello-Lammens-Reconstructing-F-alnus-spread.md

 In this study I investigated the range expansion of *F. alnus* throughout the entire novel range.
 I expanded upon the methods of [@Delisle2003] to allow for incorporation of data from multiple herbaria, while still accounting for unequal effort in sampling.
 Access to herbaria records and other historical biodiversity is increasing as more collections are digitized and made available to the public.
-Having techniques to combine information from desperate sources, as I present here, will help scientists use these data to investigate important standing questions.
+Having techniques to combine information from desperate sources, as I present here, will help maximize the use of historical biodiversity data.

 **\
 **

-**Methods**
+## Methods

-*Collection of presence records*
+*Presence records*

-I assembled a dataset of occurrence records for *F. alnus* to investigate its spread throughout northeast North America.
-I collected historical presence records by 1) searching publicly available on-line databases of several herbaria, 2) requesting *F. alnus* record information from curators and collection managers of various herbaria, 3) searching the Global Biodiversity Information Facility (GBIF), and 4) carrying out a literature search for all North American localities, using the keyword search terms “Frangula alnus” or “Rhammus frangula” in ISI Web of Science database.
+I collected *F. alnus* presence records by 1) searching publicly available on-line databases of multiple herbaria, 2) requesting record information from curators and collection managers of various herbaria, 3) searching the Global Biodiversity Information Facility (GBIF), Canadian Biodiversity Information Facility (CBIF) and the Invasive Plant Atlas of New England (IPANE), and 4) carrying out a literature search for all North American localities.
+I used the keyword search terms “Frangula alnus” or “Rhammus frangula” in ISI Web of Science database in the literature search.
-I only included presence records with information on the year and location (county level or finer) of observation in my dataset.
+Only presence records that included information on the year and location (county level or finer) of observation were included in the final dataset.
+I verified that each record was independent, as some sources included records from multiple institutions (e.g., IPANE).
-I accessed herbarium records from 30 herbaria via publically available on-line databases (Table 1).
+The final dataset included 752 presence records from 32 herbaria and 3 published papers (Table 1).
-Many herbaria manage on-line databases that include records from affiliated, but separate, herbaria.
-For example, the Wisconsin State Herbarium is located at the University of Wisconsin at Madison.
-A search of the database for this herbarium yields accession records from this herbarium (WIS), as well as the University of Wisconsin at Stevens Point herbarium (UWSP), the University of Wisconsin at Green Bay herbarium (UWGB), and the Morton Herbarium (MOR).
-Therefore, while 30 herbaria are represented in my dataset, a smaller number of databases were used to acquire these records.
-I contacted curators and collections managers at several herbaria directly to inquire about whether there were records for *F. alnus* in their collections.
-Curators or collection managers at three herbaria, Rutgers Chrysler Herbarium, Miami University of Ohio Herbarium, and Carnegie Mellon Herbarium, provided me with the record information for all *F. alnus* or *R. frangula* in their collections.
-In addition to collecting records from herbarium databases, I collected records accessed searching the Global Biodiversity Information Facility (GBIF), the Canada Biodiversity Information Facility (CBIF), and the Invasive Plant Atlas of New England (IPANE).
-Records collected from all three of these biodiversity databases were carefully examined to exclude records accessed in other searches.

-I searched for historical records of *F. alnus* presence reported in published journal articles using the ISI Web of Science database.
-I used keyword search terms of “Frangula alnus” and “Rhamnus frangula”.
-From this literature search, I included 5 presence records reported by Howell and Blackwell (1977), Taft and Solecki (1990), and Catling and Porebski (1994).
-Howell and Blackwell (1977) investigated the history of the spread of *F. alnus* into and throughout Ohio, and reported that the first recorded observation was from Lake County, Ohio in 1927 (confirmed via search of Ohio State University Herbarium).
-Taft and Solecki (1990) reported that *F. alnus* was first recorded in the state of Illinois in 1912 (Sherff 1912, as cited by Taft and Solecki 1990) in Cook County (confirmed via search of Field Museum Herbarium).
-Catling and Porebski (1994) investigated the spread of *F. alnus* into and throughout southern Ontario.
-I used data reported in this paper to identify time and location of the three earliest records of *F. alnus* presence in this region.

-*Georeferencing of historical presence records*
+*Georeferencing of presence records*

-Most of the presence records in the compiled dataset did not have latitude and longitude values for where the specimen was collected.
+For all records that did not include latitude and logitude values, I used the geolocation information included to georeference where the specimen was collected.
-However, many records had descriptive information, which I used to assign latitude and longitude values to the collection location.
-This process is commonly called georeferencing.
-I primarily used the GoogleEarth software (Google Inc.) to georeference records (*sensu* Garcia-Milagros & Funk 2010), however some cases required additional Internet searches on named locations, such as unique building names or geographic features.
+I primarily used the GoogleEarth software (Google Inc.) to georeference records (*sensu* Garcia-Milagros & Funk 2010), however some cases required additional searches on named locations, such as unique building names or geographic features.
 The descriptive location information allowed for varying degrees of precision in the final latitude and longitude value assigned to a record.
-At a minimum, all records of specimens collected in the United States had enough information to be assigned to the county in which the specimen was collected.
-For records with *only* county level information, I assigned the US Census Bureau designated latitude and longitude values to the record.
+At a minimum, all records of specimens collected in the United States included enough information to be assigned to the county in which the specimen was collected.
+For records with only county level information, I assigned the US Census Bureau designated latitude and longitude values to the record.
 For records of specimens collected in Canada, I relied on the information included with the specimen to assign county equivalent values.
-To achieve finer spatial resolution, some information allowed for assigning values for the township the specimen was collected in, whereas others allowed for assigning precise locations.
-I assigned location uncertainty values using guidelines from the Biogeomancer Consortium (BioGeomancer Consortium 2006) to all of the georeferenced records.
-I carried out analyses using different subsets of the compiled dataset based on the spatial resolution of the presence record (described further below).
+For all records, I assigned the most precise location possible with the information available, and assigned location uncertainty values using guidelines from the Biogeomancer Consortium (BioGeomancer Consortium 2006).
+I used different subsets of the compiled dataset based on the spatial resolution of the presence record for subsequent analyses.

 *Number of records through time*